 Trust and Regulatory Assurance

-Calix has received conditional approval from the Federal Communications Commission (FCC) Public Safety and Homeland Security Bureau for designated residential gateway appliances, based on a national security determination by the U.S. Department of War (DoW).
-Covered Calix gateways do not pose a national security risk and may continue to be imported, sold, and deployed during the conditional approval period.
+Covered Calix gateway appliances do not pose a national security risk and may continue to be imported, sold, and deployed during the conditional approval period.

-Existing FCC-authorized gateway appliances remain fully supported, enabling the seamless delivery of agentic capabilities through the AI-native Calix One™ platform.
+All FCC-authorized gateway appliances remain fully supported, enabling service providers to deliver differentiated subscriber experiences across residential, business, and MDU markets—powered by agentic capabilities from the AI-native Calix One™ platform.
 Current FCC authorizations remain valid with ongoing software, firmware, and security updates.

 Additional information